 1. Soy Sauce

 You likely already have a bottle of soy sauce stocked in the kitchen.
-As the most basic pantry essential in Japanese and much other Asian cooking, soy sauce or shoyu (醤油) doesn’t need much introduction.
+As the most basic pantry essential in Japanese and many other Asian cooking, soy sauce or shoyu (醤油) doesn’t need much introduction.

 For one, Japanese soy sauce is more delicate in taste and has a complex savory flavor.
 You’d taste the difference instantly if you used other soy sauce in a Japanese dish.